lumanmann/TestLGSideMenuController/README.md

 # Test on LGSideMenuController Framework

-This repo is a test of applying [LGSideMenuController](https://github.com/Friend-LGA/LGSideMenuController) framework created by Friend-LGA on a Swift APP Project
+This repo is a demo of applying [LGSideMenuController](https://github.com/Friend-LGA/LGSideMenuController) framework created by Friend-LGA on a Swift APP Project

+## About
+LGSideMenuController, which is written in objective-c, provides API to create side menus(both left and right) on iOS Application, meanwhile supporting animation transitions.

 ## Usage
 The common usage is as stated on its README.
-Here is a test of its usage:
+Here is a demo of its usage with customization" (leftViewPresentationStyle: scaleFromLittle)
-(leftViewPresentationStyle: scaleFromLittle)

 ![](https://i.imgur.com/FmE7cZ7.gif)